sarakhalili/S_Divergence_Based_Kmeans_Algorithm/README.md

 If you had any questions about using this code, Please contact [Sara Khalili](sarahkhalili89@gmail.com)

 ### Refrences
-[1]	Gan G, Ng MK.
-K-means clustering with outlier removal.
+[1]	Chakraborty S, Das S. k− Means clustering with a new divergence-based distance metric: Convergence and performance analysis.
 Pattern Recognition Letters.
-2017 Apr 15;90:8-14.
+2017 Dec 1;100:67-73.